 - How to plant a garden:

 - Dirt – seeds get planted in dirt.
-Getting that dirt ready for the seeds is the first part about making a garden.
+Preparing the dirt for the seeds is the first part about making a garden.
 You must loosen the soil and remove roots and large debris.

-- Worms – God put them in the earth to keep it loose.
+- Worms – God put worms and bugs in the earth to keep the dirt loose.
 Don’t be scared of worms.
 They are friendly and it is OK for them to be there.

 - Seed – plants grow from seeds.
 We plant seeds in the dirt and they will grow into plants someday.